Haverhill station (Massachusetts): Boston and Maine Railroad

-On January 3, 1965, the B&M discontinued all intercity service on the mainline; a single commuter round trip to Dover was retained.
-On June 30, 1967, that trip was curtailed to Haverhill; Haverhill and several towns to the south paid to retain the single trip.
-North Andover stopped funding in 1974 and Andover in 1976; Haverhill withdrew support and the trip was discontinued in June 1976.
-The Massachusetts Bay Transportation Authority (MBTA) bought all B&M commuter equipment and lines on December 27, 1976, including the Western Route from Wilmington Junction to the New Hampshire border.
-After a three-year period with no rail service, the station reopened on December 17, 1979 when the MBTA funded a return of several daily round trips.
+MBTA and Amtrak

+The Massachusetts Bay Transportation Authority (MBTA) was formed in 1964 to subsidize suburban commuter rail service.
+Haverhill was outside the MBTA district.
+On January 4, 1965, the B&M discontinued most interstate service.
+Boston–Haverhill service continued, while the only service north of Haverhill was a single Boston–Dover round trip.
+On January 18, 1965, the B&M discontinued almost all remaining intrastate service outside the MBTA district, including the Boston–Haverhill trains.
+This left only the Dover round trip serving Haverhill.
+It was cut to Haverhill on June 30, 1967, with Haverhill and the other towns outside the district subsidizing the train.

+North Andover stopped funding service in 1974, followed by Andover in 1976.
+The single Haverhill round trip ended on June 30, 1976, due to a loss of state subsidies, ending service to Lawrence.
+The MBTA purchased most of the B&M commuter assets, including the Western Route, on December 27, 1976.
+Planning began in 1978 for restoration of Haverhill service using the Merrimack Valley Regional Transit Authority as a funding intermediary.
+Haverhill Line service returned on December 17, 1979.

 The other stations on the northern section of the Haverhill Line were modified for accessibility in the early 1990s; however, MBTA and town officials could not agree on the details of the Haverhill reconstruction.
 The MBTA opened bidding on the Haverhill station project - which included accessible mini-high platforms and a 160-space parking lot - in June 1998.
 The $4 million project was projected to take 18 months.
 The Downeaster began service, with a stop at the newly renovated Haverhill station, on December 14, 2001.

-Bus connections

-Haverhill is one of two major hubs for MVRTA fixed-route local bus service.
-Nine routes run from the Washington Square Transit Center three blocks to the east: